Skip to main content

 Failing to report a reportable accident in North Carolina carries both legal and practical consequences.

-Under NC law, failing to report an accident that meets the reporting threshold is a Class 1 misdemeanor.
-Penalties can include fines and, in theory, jail time.
+Under NC law, failing to report an accident that meets the reporting threshold is a Class 2 misdemeanor under § 20-176.
 Hit-and-run -- leaving the scene of an accident -- carries even more severe penalties:

 N.C.
 Gen. Stat.
 20-166

-Establishes duties of drivers involved in accidents, including the requirement to stop, provide information, and report the accident.
+Establishes duties of drivers involved in accidents, including the requirement to stop, remain at the scene, provide information, and render reasonable assistance.
 Classifies failure to stop as a misdemeanor or felony depending on the severity of the accident.
+A Class F felony applies when the crash causes serious bodily injury or death; Class H when any injury occurs.

 Practical Consequences for Your Claim